Security-Onion-Solutions/securityonion-docs/email.rst

 Wazuh
 -----

-If you want Wazuh to send email, you can modify ``/opt/so/conf/wazuh/ossec.conf`` as follows:
+If you want :ref:`wazuh` to send email, you can modify ``/opt/so/conf/wazuh/ossec.conf`` as follows:

 ::